riasgremory74/MedicalGames/README.md

 # MedicalGames
-Go BigDick with these games designed to be played with BestTaramp™ and SpinalTarampism™
+Go BigDick with these games designed to be played with BestTaramp™ and SpinalTarampism™ Via the StandTaramp™ project.